syncfusion-content/uwp-docs/uwp/DataGrid/Clipboard-Operations.md

 ### Create new records while pasting

-By default, while paste the clipboard value to SfDataGrid, it changes the values of the already existing records.
-The below code example shows how to add the copied records as new rows in SfDataGrid by overriding the `PasteToRows` method in `GridCutCopyPaste` class.
+By default, while paste the clipboard value to Data Grid, it changes the values of the already existing records.
+The below code example shows how to add the copied records as new rows in Data Grid by overriding the `PasteToRows` method in `GridCutCopyPaste` class.

 {% tabs %}
 {% highlight c# %}